 Master’s of Science in Health and Health Care Research program established

-The Masters of Science in Health and Health Care Research program is established through Rackham Graduate School, designed for scholars who have been admitted to the Robert Wood Johnson Foundation Clinical Scholars Program.
-To date, 154 students have received degrees through the full HHCR MSc program, roughly half of whom were RWJF Clinical Scholars or part of the successor program, the IHPI Clinician Scholars Program).
+The Master’s of Science in Health and Health Care Research program is established through Rackham Graduate School, originally designed for scholars who were admitted to the Robert Wood Johnson Foundation Clinical Scholars Program at U-M (now the IHPI Clinician Scholars Program).
 Today, IHPI administers the Master’s program.

 Healthy Minds Study launches

 The Healthy Minds Study (HMS), an annual survey examining mental health service utilization and related issues among undergraduate and graduate students, launches.
 HMS, based in the School of Public Health with significant involvement from the Institute for Social Research and the U-M Depression Center, has been fielded at more than 125 college and university campuses across the U.S. and internationally, with over 150,000 survey respondents.